Needle and syringe programmes: General characteristics

 As of 2011, at least 221 programmes operated in the US.
 Most (91%) were legally authorized to operate; 38.2% were managed by their local health authorities.
 The CDC reported in 1993 that the most significant expenses for the NSPs is personnel cost, which reports it represents 66% of the budget.

 More than 36 million syringes were distributed annually, mostly through large urban programmes operating a stationary site.
-Syringes are supplied nationwide by mail in the US by Next Distro.
 More generally, US NEPs distribute syringes through a variety of methods including mobile vans, delivery services and backpack/pedestrian routes that include secondary (peer-to-peer) exchange.

 Funding

 In the United States, a ban on federal funding for needle exchange programs began in 1988, when republican North Carolina Senator Jesse Helms led Congress to enact a prohibition on the use of federal funds to encourage drug abuse.
 The ban was briefly lifted in 2009, reinstated in 2010, and partially lifted again in 2015.
 Currently, federal funds can still not be used for the purchase of needles and syringes or other injecting paraphernalia by needle exchange programs, though can be used for training and other program support in the case of a declared public health emergency.
-In the time between 2010 and 2011 when no ban was in place, at least three programmes were able to obtain federal funds and two thirds reported planning to pursue such funding.
+In the time between 2010 and 2011 when no ban was in place, at least three programmes were able to obtain federal funds and two-thirds reported planning to pursue such funding.
 A 1997 study estimated that while the funding ban was in effect, it "may have led to HIV infection among thousands of IDUs, their sexual partners, and their children."
 US NEPs continue to be funded through a mixture of state and local government funds, supplemented by private donations.
 The funding ban was effectively lifted for every aspect of the exchanges except the needles themselves in the omnibus spending bill passed in December 2015 and signed by President Obama.
 This change was first suggested by Kentucky Republicans Hal Rogers and Mitch McConnell, according to their spokespeople.